 - Canceling any service or subscription

 - Contacting customer service on your behalf and pinging you when it reaches a real human

 - Getting you an appointment with the DMV much faster

 - Making a virtual credit card to avoid getting charged at the end of a free trial

 - Suing any person or company in small claims court

-As you can see, the process of suing United Airlines in a small claims court can be quite simple.
-DoNotPay goes a long way toward automatizing most of the proceedings and doing all of the tiresome paperwork for you.
-All of the menial bureaucratic tasks that would otherwise take up hours of your time are whittled down to a couple of minutes spent on the DoNotPay iPhone app or web browser app.
+As you can see, the process of suing United Airlines in small claims court can be quite simple.
+DoNotPay goes a long way toward automating the proceedings for you.
+All of the menial bureaucratic tasks that would otherwise take up days of your time are whittled down to a couple of minutes spent on the DoNotPay web app or iPhone app.